-Note 12 - Subsequent Events
+Note 15 - Subsequent Events

-During the Spring of 2020, the world economy was significantly affected by a global pandemic called COVID 19.
-The ongoing financial impact of this pandemic on the City is currently unknown.
+During 2020 and 2021, the world economy was significantly affected by a global pandemic called COVID 19.
+While the City received financial assistance in the amount of \$2,437,404 the ongoing financial impact of this pandemic on the City is currently unknown.